 Landscape fabric installation

 Don’t worry if the weather makes placing your landscape fabric a little more challenging.
-In most circumstances, you’ll just need to add a few more steps to the fundamental procedure we just went over.
+In most circumstances, you’ll need to add a few more steps to the fundamental procedure we discussed.

 Installing landscape fabric on a slope